febbraiod/legal_aid/README.md

 owners and admins can delete notes => this is working but not with the authorize @record method. not sure why?

+sort cases by recent activity

+refactor! lots of controller and view stuff and be done in models! i.e. when joe showed me how to move the active case method to the cases model.

+think about making a partial for case objects.

+---> <render @case>

 maybe: